 3. The reading necessary for each weekly meeting of the seminar.

-4. A fair share of work within the seminar meeting evidenced by asking questions, stating other points of view, probing the arguments advanced, querying documentation, etc.
+4. A fair share of work within the seminar meeting, which includes asking questions, stating other points of view, probing the arguments that are advanced, querying documentation, etc.

 The statements on grading in the course descriptions in this booklet should be regarded as provisional.
 Any changes will be provided in writing by the instructor within the first two weeks of a course.